 Well, as we’re in this place of contemplation, it seems appropriate to do just that.
 In one day we’ve learned a lot.
 We’ve asked a lot of questions, not all of which have been answered.
 We’ve visited the birthplace of Christianity in Wales (arguably) and seen some sights to baffle the keenest building regulations experts.
 Above all, it feels like we’ve really got to know this beautiful and mysterious part of Wales.

-“These are places where acts of goodness took place – where people practised their faith and learned about acts of good nature.
+'These are places where acts of goodness took place – where people practised their faith and learned about acts of good nature.
 They vowed to be loyal, forgiving and kind, not just to God, but to each other.
-“The remarkable thing is that this didn’t happen at these locations for a few years, or decades, but for centuries.
-In my mind it’s inconceivable that these special, ancient environments, can be anything other than a little magical.”

 It’s not the easiest concept to grasp, admittedly, but the Reverend makes a valid point.
 We’re talking about tiny patches of ground with great big stories to tell.
 These are places that have drawn visitors for many years – and will continue to do so for many more.